omrijsharon/RL_modules/README.md

 *That's it!*

-where PolicyNet is the policy network, state is the input for the policy network and action is an object with many properties:
+where PolicyNet is the policy network, state is the input for the policy network and action is an object containing useful information about the action:
 - action.probs -> tensor of action probabilities.
 - action.entropy -> policy distribution entropy.
 - **action()** = aciton.idx -> sampled action index.